 Author: Elizabeth Razzi

-Elizabeth Razzi is Editor in Chief of Urban Land.
-She has been a writer and editor for The Washington Post, Kiplinger’s Personal Finance, and other publications.
-She can be reached at Elizabeth.Razzi@ULI.org.
+Elizabeth Razzi served as editor in chief of Urban Land from 2011-2021.
+She has been a writer and an editor for The Washington Post, Kiplinger’s Personal Finance, and other publications.

 Articles by Elizabeth Razzi